UBC-MDS/TransLink/notes/presentation/ppt_caps.md

        - Weather
        - Time
        - Geographic location
-       - ...
+       - and more

-- Within specific categorical features (such as claim type codes), are there specific clusters or groupings that are particularly noteworthy for having worse or better claims/accident experience?

 *** pnotes
 - The ... refer to other potential predictors of accident experience
 - Categorical features include claim type codes (ATPA codes which are well defined categorical codes, and ATPA code descriptions that are written manually by a human)

 ---

+## Research Questions (cont)

+- Within specific categorical features (such as claim type codes), are there specific clusters or groupings that are particularly noteworthy for having worse or better claims/accident experience?

+---
 ## High Level Data Descriptions

-- Speed Performance
-- Incident Operators (truncation)
+- Bus Speeds for All Routes, Route Information
+- Actual Incidient Reports
 - Collisions (Preventable and Non-Preventable)
 - Claims